 Think to abandon your continent and instead invade his.
-This move will again disorient him and he will be one step behind you and constantly have to responding to your moves.
+This move will again disorient him, and he will be one step behind you and always have to respond to your movements.

 To take the initiative is many times the key to success because every time he must think about a new situation, about a counter and a new plan.

 Let them think they are in control

 In Risk aggressive players want to dominate, and diplomacy won't help.
 Don't worry about such opponents because what truly matters is who actually controls the game.

 A very aggressive player doesn't end up having many allies or friends.
 Behind the scene, try to make allies with his other enemies and plan an action to undermine the aggressive player.

 Also, don't matter if other players think you are a weak player.
 Use this as an advantage to strengthen your position out of the spotlight.

 A main way to get ahead early in Risk, regardless of position, is to stay out of the way.
 The more you can avoid being attacked, the better.
 Saving your armies for when you are attacking and expanding is the only way to grow at a fast rate with enough protection to defend yourself.